|

 and Turkish Baths: Education and Etiquette

-may bring your own slippers, robe, soap and shampoo if you like, but Southampton
+You may bring your own slippers, robe, soap and shampoo if you like,

 Getting